Four kingdoms of Daniel: Jehovahʼs Witnesses

-Baháʼí Faith
+Baháí Faith

 The Baháʼí Faith interprets the prophecy of the 2300 days and the 70 weeks in the same manner as the Seventh-day Adventists, with the period ending in the year 1844.
 In Baháʼí belief, 1844 marked the end of the old world and the start of the millennial period.
 This meant the end of the Islamic age, the end of the prophetic cycle of all religions, and the inauguration of the common era where the fulfillment of prophecies would occur for all religions.
 For the Baháʼí, the promise of the return of God's Messenger was fulfilled in this year by the appearance of the Báb, followed 19 years later by Baha'u'llah.